 3 | Run tofu init and tofu apply , again passing a few flags to ensure the commands run well in a CI environment.

-Note also the use of the -lock-timeout=60m to ensure this command will wait up to 60 minutes if someone else has
+Note also the use of -lock-timeout=60m to ensure that this command will wait up to 60 minutes if someone else has

 a lock (such as a concurrent apply being run by a previous merge). |